Asynchronous I/O on linux

 POLLMSG - a system message is available; this is used for dnotify and possibly other functions.
 If POLLMSG is set then POLLIN and POLLRDNORM will also be set.

 ...
 However, the Linux man page for poll() states that Linux "knows about but does not use" POLLMSG.
+I think this means that it defines the macro but does not actually return it from poll().

 The following additional values are not useful in events but may be returned in revents, i.e. they are implicitly polled: